Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 This walkie talkie could be a good choice for fishing and kayaking as it is designed to withstand being underwater for 30 minutes (around 3 feet deep).
 It’s also built to withstand being dropped from 6 and a half feet, which could come in handy when you have your hands full.

 It is dustproof and designed to work over a 20 floor, 250,000 square foot building, but could still be ideal if you’re looking for a shorter range.
 However, these can still be useful for using on open land up to a couple of miles.

 It also benefits from Auto Squelch which will automatically block weak signals or unwanted transmissions and it has a Power Saver features that automatically helps to preserve the battery if it hasn’t received a transmission in 10 seconds

 Difference Between Marine Radios And Walkie Talkies

 One of the main differences between the two is that a marine radio communicates using VHF (Very High Frequency) signals.
 A walkie talkie will generally communicate using FRS or GMRS (General Mobile Radio Service) using the UHF band.
-However, in order to use GMRS signals you will need a license.
+However, in order to use GMRS signals and communicate on one regular marine channel or Canadian marine channels, you will need a license.

-A VHF marine radio is designed for marine use, as well as aviation.
+A VHF marine radio is designed for marine use, to communicate on Coast Guard channels, as well as aviation.
 This is because it can deliver a stronger signal between radios when there is nothing obstructing it.
 For example, when you’re out at sea, there is just open water around you so nothing between you and the transmitters.
 Or if you’re in the air, there is just sky between you and the ground signal.